sergey-cheperis/nss-nspr-windows/README.md

 1. In **build.cmd**, change the paths to Visual Studio helper files and Mozilla Build suite (if your paths differ from defaults).
 2. Run **build.cmd**.
 3. Run **test.cmd** if you want to run tests (can take a very long time).

+## Known issues

+1. During one of build stages, **shlibsign** program may produce "Debug Assertion" dialogs.
+Just click "Ignore" in these dialogs.